hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/hello-world.md

 src/main/resources         # All resources, including the generated mappers application.properties     # The runtime properties
 ```

-For simplicity, this guide creates these files in the main folder of the project.
-You can later change their locations to organize the project
-in your preferred way.

 ## Part 1 &mdash; Setting Up the Project